Basement Fire Blocking Requirements In South Jordan, Utah

 1. What are the basement fire blocking requirements?

-Installing permitted materials is part of the requirements, which stop smoke and fire from spreading through hidden wall and ceiling cavities.
+Installing permitted materials is part of the requirements that prevent smoke and fire from spreading through hidden wall and ceiling cavities.

 2. Where is fire blocking required in a basement?